ChristianMurphy/compile-to-web/README.md

-# WebAssembly Demo
+# asm.js Language Support

-The goal of this project is to see what languages can be compiles into ASM.js and WebAssembly.
+The goal of this project is to see what languages can be compiled into asm.js

 ## Languages